 Illness Infrequent constipation Constipation can affect people of all ages and can be just for a short period of time.
 Advice to patients It can be effectively managed with a change in diet or lifestyle and short term use of over the counter laxatives.
 Exceptions No routine exceptions have been identified.
 See earlier for general exceptions.
-Lactulose, for example Duphalac®, Lactugal® (pharmacy only P) Examples of medicines available Bisacodyl, for example Dulcolax® (General Sales List GSL and pharmacy only P depending on pack size) to purchase OTC Senna, for example Senokot Dual Relief Tablets® (General Sales List GSL) Ispaghula Husk Granules, for example Fybogel® (General Sales List GSL) OTC restrictions Lactose - galactosaemia, gastro-intestinal obstruction, digestive perforation or risk of digestive perforation Bisacodyl - acute inflammatory bowel diseases, severe dehydration, pregnancy and breastfeeding and children under 10 years.
-Senna - severe dehydration, children under 18 years, pregnancy and breastfeeding.
-Ispaghula Husk Granules - children under 6 years and diabetes
+Examples of medicines available to purchase OTC Lactulose, for example Duphalac®, Lactugal® (Pharmacy only P) Bisacodyl, for example Dulcolax® (General Sales List GSL and Pharmacy only P depending on pack size) Senna, for example Senokot Dual Relief Tablets® (General Sales List GSL) Ispaghula Husk Granules, for example Fybogel® (General Sales List GSL) OTC restrictions 5 Lactulose - galactosaemia, gastro-intestinal obstruction, digestive perforation or risk of digestive perforation Bisacodyl - acute inflammatory bowel diseases, severe dehydration, pregnancy and breastfeeding and children under 10 years Senna - severe dehydration, children under 18 years, pregnancy and breastfeeding Ispaghula Husk Granules - children under 6 years and diabetes